 Natalia Siniavskaia, Ph.D., is NAHB Assistant Vice President for Housing Policy Research.
 She leads a wide range of statistical and economic research on various homebuilding regulation and housing policy topics, including construction labor and immigration, environmental and zoning regulation, housing affordability, and the economic impact of home building, among others.
 While working for NAHB, she developed a model for estimating housing’s contribution to Gross State Product.
 Before being promoted to Assistant Vice President, she worked at NAHB as Housing Policy Economist and Senior Housing Policy Economist.
 Prior to joining NAHB in 2005, Dr. Siniavskaia was Assistant Professor of Economics at the Coggin College of Business at the University of North Florida and Senior Analyst at Corporate Executive Board.
 She has a Ph.D. in Economics from the Ohio State University.

-Carmel Ford is a Research Associate at NAHB.
+Carmel Ford is an Economist at NAHB.
 Her responsibilities include the preparation and analysis of quarterly and monthly surveys.
 She also monitors and analyzes economic data related to the housing industry.
 Prior to the NAHB, Carmel was a Research Analyst at the Connecticut Economic Resource Center.
-Carmel received an M.A. in International Economics and Finance from Brandeis University in 2012.
+Carmel received a M.A. in International Economics and Finance from Brandeis University in 2012.